 There’s a strong connection between low testosterone, elevated estrogen levels, and weight gain in men.
 As they age, men often experience an increase in body fat—especially in the abdominal area—as well as a decrease in muscle mass.

-Research shows if a man experiences increased stress combined with inadequate nutrition and physical activity, muscle mass loss is more likely to occur.
+Research shows if people experience increased stress combined with inadequate nutrition and physical activity, muscle mass loss is more likely to occur.